 Dave was a member of Second Presbyterian Church in Chattanooga for 68 years.
 He served the church in numerous capacities: Sunday School Superintendent, Sunday School teacher, Elder, and Deacon.
 Additionally, he served on many church committees and was particularly instrumental in providing transportation to and from church services for many members over the years.

 Dave’s life was always service oriented.
 For many years he was a volunteer fireman in the Chattanooga Valley community.
 He also served as a volunteer in numerous other organizations: the Boy Scouts, Habitat for Humanity, the St. Matthew Men’s Shelter, the Community Kitchen, and the Newton Child Development Center.

 Dave’s faith was important to him, and we rejoice that he has now joined the Church Triumphant.
 His Presbyterian roots were very deep, and these roots continued to be deepened throughout the years.
 He was a good and faithful servant, and his impact on his family and many others will always be felt.

-There will be a graveside service for family at Chattanooga National Cemetery and a Celebration of Life service will be scheduled for later in the summer.
+A graveside service was held for the family at Chattanooga National Cemetery.
 In lieu of flowers, memorial donations may be made in Dave’s honor to Second Presbyterian Church, 700 Pine Street, Chattanooga, Tennessee, 37402.
 Arrangements are by Heritage Funeral Home in Fort Oglethorpe, Georgia.